REACTION ENGINEERING - 2023/4

 Module aims

-- Allow students to develop a comprehensive understanding of the methodology of linking chemical kinetics with material and energy conservation in the design of idealised homogeneous chemical reactors, operating either in batch or continuous mode, and under either isothermal or non-isothermal conditions.
+- Enable students to develop a comprehensive understanding of the methodology of linking chemical kinetics with material and energy conservation in the design of idealized homogeneous chemical reactors and bio-reactors, operating either in batch or continuous mode, and under either isothermal or non-isothermal conditions.

 Learning outcomes